Breinify/brein-api-library-javascript-browser/documentation/api.md

   {boolean|null} **sign**: A boolean value specifying if the call should be signed, which is only available if the *secret* is configured.
 It is strongly advised not to use a signed call when utilizing this library.

-  {function|null} **onReady**: A function which is triggered after the activity was sent to the user.
-The function has the information sent as the first parameter.
+  {function|null} **onReady**: A function which is triggered after the activity was sent.
+The function has the retrieved answer as the first parameter.

   **Example Usage**:
   ```javascript